Bloeckchengrafik/ftConvention2022/cpp/2_YourFirstApplication/1_MotorSwitch.md

 ---
-title: Motor & Switch
+title: Your First Application
 parent: Writing C++ Applications
 nav_order: 3
+has_children: yes
+has_toc: false
 ---
-## Motor & Switch
+## Your First Application

 The first application is not about writing "Hello World" on a display.
 It's just to control a motor with a simple switch.
 Therefore you need a ftSwarm, a switch, a motor and a 9V power supply.